owenCocjin/ProgMenu/README.md

 - EntryFlags don't have an argument, and will generally simply return a boolean True/False

 ### EntryArgs:
-- EntrArgs have arguments that can be assigned 1 of 2 ways:
+- EntryArgs have arguments that can be assigned 1 of 2 ways:
 	1. `-f 'arg_value'`
 	2. `--flag='arg_value'`